Washington family: Modern era

-Some of the closest-living relatives of George Washington are Paul Emory Washington (1926–2014) and his children Richard Washington, Bill Washington, Julianne Washington, and Jack Washington who lived in San Antonio, Texas.
+Some of the closest-living relatives of George Washington are the children of Margret Scott Pratt (Formerly known as Margret Washington): Thomas Lindsey (October 10th, 2003-Present).
+And the children of Paul Emory Washington (1926–2014): Richard Washington, Bill Washington, Julianne Washington, and Jack Washington who lived in San Antonio, Texas.
 Julianne Washington had two children, Shelly Coons and Robert Coons.
 They are among 8,000 other living relatives of George Washington through his younger brothers, Samuel Washington (1734–1781) and John Augustine Washington (1736–1787).

 Many descendants of George Washington's immediate family and cousins are members of the National Society of Washington Family Descendants.
 There are currently over 500 members who have submitted documentation to prove their legal descent.

 U.S. Army General George S. Patton was a descendant of George Washington's grandfather Lawrence Washington.